SnowyField1906/Authorized-call/README.md

 However, both approaches have drawbacks:

 - The `Admin` Resource definition increases the code size and makes maintenance and updates more challenging.
-- Adding a new `Router` Contract requires operating with the `Vault` deployer account, reducing decentralization and introducing unnecessary steps.
+- Adding a new `Plugin` Contract requires operating with the `Vault` deployer account, reducing decentralization and introducing unnecessary steps.
 - As projects become larger and require more complex access control rules, the need for additional Resources meeting some specific requirements increases, which leads to a more significant increase in code size.

 ## User Benefit